AppImageCommunity/awesome-appimage/README.md

 ### Tools to convert from other package formats

 - [pkg2appimage](https://github.com/AppImage/pkg2appimage) - Converts from deb, zip, tar.gz and other formats to AppImage using YAML recipes
+- [flatpak2appdir](https://github.com/sudo-give-me-coffee/flatpak2appdir) - Turn Flatpak into AppDir which in turn can be turned into AppImage

 ### Continuous integration